 Burns: Books and cocoa in the same store?
 What's next, a talking banana?Smithers: (after a moment of fruitless waiting) Uh, I don't see one, sir.Burns: Of course not.
 The very notion of a talking banana is absurd.
 But still....

 - One example of many is in the episode "Monty Can't Buy Me Love," where Cue the Flying Pigs is subverted when Mr. Burns and Smithers enter a book store:

 - In Vino Veritas is subverted in the episode "Mountain of Madness," where a park ranger enters a cabin and finds it full of partying employees from the nuclear plant.

 Ranger: Hey, what is going on here?
 Who are you people?
 This is a lookout post.
 Where is Ranger Mc Fadden?

 - A third example, also from "Monty Can't Buy Me Love," is when Mr. Burns, Homer et al have finally found the Loch Ness monster, who proves impossible to subdue.
 Finally Mr. Burns walks toward the monster with a stern look in his face.
-We expect an epic fight where Mr. Burns is revealed as a Badass Grandpa handing out an unexpected ass-kicking — but instead the scene cuts to the team's helicopter in the air, with Nessie tied up and swinging below.
+We expect an epic fight where Mr. Burns is revealed handing out an unexpected ass-kicking — but instead the scene cuts to the team's helicopter in the air, with Nessie tied up and swinging below.
 Mr. Burns explains to the admiring team:

 - The Simpsons really loves playing subversions for laughs.
 Another example: When the Simpsons are kicked out of their house, Homer remarks: "Well, at least it's not raining!"
 Beat.
 "See, it's not raining."